 This course applies the topics of computer animation, computer modeling and simulation, artificial intelligence, and computer graphics to the design of computer generated film.
 Using appropriate software packages such as those from Macromedia, the student learns how to develop a script and then apply it to create scenes that go into the design of a computer- generated film.

 Using the principles of games design, graphics, animation and simulation, and other skills learned in previous courses, the student applies these in the design of web-based entertainment systems.
 This includes developing multiplayer games played over the Internet, multimedia performances that ‘play’ on a client’s computer, interactive web-based systems and other related topics.
 Prerequisites: CGE 350, CGE 355.

 CGE 477 Computer Game and Entertainment Project Development.

 This is the capstone course for the student majoring in computer game and entertainment technology.
 The student in this course applies all of the concepts and skills learned in previous CGE courses to produce a significant project.
 This activity will preferably be performed at a company as part of a project development for that company.
-Prerequisites: CGE 401, CGE 405, CGE 425.
+Prerequisite: CGE major with senior standing or consent of the instructor.